lskatz/Kalamari/paper/paper.md

 Kalamari is comprised of three major components:
 GenBank accessions, custom taxonomy, and software to utilize the accessions and taxonomy.

-### accessions
+### Accessions

 The genomes in Kalamari are not housed in the repo itself.
 Instead, NCBI accessions are in a tab-separated values (tsv) file describing chromosomes, and another tsv for plasmids.
 The tsv files have a header line with the following columns: `scientificName` (genus and species), `nuccoreAcc` (GenBank accession), `taxid` (NCBI or Kalamari Taxonomy ID), and `parent` (the parent taxonomy ID).
 Most genomes in the database are bacterial pathogens or related organisms.
-All chromosomes and plasmids must be complete, i.e., no contig breaks, and they come from trusted sources, e.g., FDA-ARGOS [@sichtig2019fda] or the NCTC 3000 collection [@dicks2023nctc3000], or have been provided and reviewed by a CDC subject matter expert.
+All chromosomes and plasmids must be complete, i.e., no contig breaks, and obtained from trusted sources, e.g., FDA-ARGOS [@sichtig2019fda] or the NCTC 3000 collection [@dicks2023nctc3000], or provided and reviewed by a CDC subject matter expert.

-In addition to bacterial genomes, there are some viral or protist pathogens such as SARS-CoV-2 and _Cryptosporidium_, and several host organisms.
+In addition to bacterial genomes, Kalamari incorporates some viral or protist pathogens such as SARS-CoV-2 and _Cryptosporidium_, and several host organisms.
 The animal hosts include but are not limited to chicken, human, and squid.
 The plant hosts include fava beans, tomato, and cabbage.
-Most hosts are very large in size and so only the mitochondrial genomes are included as markers.
+Most host genomes are very large in size and so only the mitochondrial genomes are included as markers.
-Also due to the magnitude of possible hosts for foodborne infections, only a relative select few are included to represent many other possibilities.
+Also, due to the magnitude of possible hosts for foodborne infections, only a relative select few are included to represent many other possibilities.
-For example, tomato chosen to represent the family of tomatoes, potatoes, eggplant, and tobacco;
+For example, tomato was chosen to represent the family _Solanaceae_ which includes tomatoes, potatoes, eggplant, and tobacco;
-tuna was selected to represent a variety of fish species.
+tuna was selected to represent one genus of fish species, but other fish taxa are included too.

-We also obtained the list of plasmids from the Mob-Suite project [@robertsonMobsuite].
-We clustered them at 97% average nucleotide identity (ANI) [@lindsey2023rapid].
+We obtained the list of plasmids from the Mob-Suite project [@robertsonMobsuite] and clustered them at 97% average nucleotide identity (ANI) [@lindsey2023rapid].
 For each cluster, the taxonomy identifier was raised to the lowest common tier of taxonomy.
-For example, if a cluster of plasmids were identified in both _Escherichia coli_ and _Salmonella enterica_, then taxonomy identifiers for all the plasmids in the cluster were changed to their common family, Enterobacteriaceae.
+For example, if a cluster of plasmids were identified in both _Escherichia coli_ and _Salmonella enterica_, then taxonomy identifiers for all the plasmids in the cluster were changed to their common family, _Enterobacteriaceae_.
 As a result, any taxonomic signature from these plasmids is both specific enough to the target taxon and general enough to help avoid any misidentifications.